 - Move To Parking Lot.
 Move the work item to the parking lot to reserve it for later.

-Parking lot is used to reserve capabilities that have some issues or unanswered questions to come back to them later.
+The parking lot is used to reserve capabilities that have some issues or unanswered questions to come back to them later.
 You can find the parking lot at the bottom of the capability list.
+When you move a capability to the parking lot, you may also choose to move all of its child features to the parking lot in the Feature backlog.